-The CSLA is committed to promoting, improving and advancing the profession of landscape architecture and maintain standards of professional practice and conduct consistent with the need to serve and to protect the public interest.
+The CSLA and the provincial, territorial and regional component associations are committed to promoting, improving and advancing the profession and maintaining standards of professional practice and conduct consistent with the need to serve and to protect the public interest.

 Project for Public Spaces — Training and events